Alynn022/Mod1FinalProject/README.md

 ## Overview

 This application is a version of the game Rock, Paper, Scissors that allows the users to play with Pokemon characters in place of the usual rock, paper, and scissors.
-In this application, the user is able to play again an AI that will randomly choose a Pokemon to battle against the user's Pokemon choice.
+In this application, the user is able to play against an AI that will randomly choose a Pokemon to battle against the user's Pokemon choice.
 User has the option to play two different games, a classic version and a difficult version.

 ## Setup